Christina-A-Pan/Christina-A-Pan.github.io/_pages/about.md

 Hi!
 I am an AI/technical Product Manager with enterprise-level experience at AWS, Google, Intuit, and multiple startups.
 My expertise lies in AI/ML, cloud product development, e-commerce, accounting, warehouse management systems (WMS), and design thinking.

 Outside of my day job, I am passionate about responsible AI.
 In this, I've conducted research and worked on projects.
 My work has been published in [CSCW](https://dl.acm.org/conference/cscw), featured on the [Stanford Center for Human-Centered Artificial Intelligence (HAI)](https://hai.stanford.edu/), and recognized as a finalist in the HAI AI Audit Challenge.

-This website is under construction.
-Please ignore everything below and refer to my [LinkedIn](https://linkedin.com/in/christinaapan).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.